zspecza/common-tags/readme.md

 ##### `trimResultTransformer([side])`

 Trims the whitespace surrounding the end result.
-Accepts an optional `side` (can be `"left"` or `"right"`) that when supplied, will only trim whitespace from that side of the string.
+Accepts an optional `side` (can be `"start"` or `"end"` or alternatively `"left"` or `"right"`) that when supplied, will only trim whitespace from that side of the string.